colinjcotter/borsukulam/README.md

 # /website

 If you want to have a local copy of the website julius-ross/Bosruk-Ulam the files are here.
 Edit mapbox.js to include your own mapbox token.
-Other things can be changed in config.js (e.g. the style)
+Other things can be changed in config.js (e.g. the mapbox style)